MicrosoftDocs/customer-insights/ci-docs/data/data-lake-to-delta-lake.md

 Key reasons to connect to data stored in Delta format:

-- Seamlessly bring in data that is already prepared and stored in your lakehouse
-- Better manage large data sources that change frequently
-- Have direct integration with stored data without the need for intermediate staging data copies in other formats or more transforms
-- Minimize the time to prepare data for unification and insights
+- Directly import Delta formatted data saving time and effort.
+- Eliminate the compute and storage costs associated with transforming and storing a copy of your lakehouse data.
+- Automatically improve the reliability of data ingestion to Customer Insights - Data provided by Delta versioning.

 [!INCLUDE [public-preview-note](./includes/public-preview-note.md)]